How to Dissolve a California LLC

 What are the late fees and penalties to revive a forfeited LLC?

 The late fees and penalties can be $250 or more.
 If you file your Statement of Information on the California Secretary of State website, you will be notified of the specific fees due for your business entity.
 If you were forfeited for failure to file a tax return and pay taxes, you will need to contact the Franchise Tax Board for any taxes, penalties or interest due to their office.
-Once your business has been dissolved, revival is no longer available.
+Once you dissolve your LLC or corporation, revival is no longer available.
 You would need to form a new California entity.

 CA SOS business entities: